pyandcpp-coder/score-docs/docs/reference-manual/processes/library/puara-gestures.md

 ## Leaky Integrator

-The **Leaky Integrator** process applies a smoothing algorithm to an input signal.
-It's particularly useful for reducing jitter from noisy sensors or creating smooth transitions in parameter values.
-The amount of smoothing can be controlled in real-time by adjusting the leak factor and the update frequency.
+The **Leaky Integrator** process acts as an accumulator that builds up a value based on its input signal over time.
+Simultaneously, it gradually 'leaks' or decays, preventing the value from growing indefinitely and allowing it to fall back to zero when the input stops.

+This behavior makes it ideal for measuring the 'energy' of a continuous gesture, such as a shake, or for creating smooth, organic-feeling transitions by filtering out noisy sensor data (acting as a low-pass filter).
+The `Leak Factor` directly controls the rate of this decay.

 ### Parameters